The Devil's Triangle: My Experience

 for our departure on Monday morning.

-to spend it at the movies instead of the beach.
-Although I wanted to see a monster
+at the movies instead of the beach.
+Although I wanted to see

 some back to the efficiency.
 There still wasn't much conversation.